w3c/wot-usecases/USE-CASES/W3C-LBD-CG.md

 ### Description:

-Goal of this use case is to show the potential to automate workflows in smart building management by using a combination of Web of Data standards including Web of Things Thing Description.
+The goal of this use case is to show the potential to automate workflows and address the heterogeneity of data as observed in the smart building domain.
+The examples use a combination of Web of Data standards combined with WoT TD.

-#### Combining Location and Thing Descriptions
+#### Combining Topological Context and Thing Descriptions

-The use case is related to the maintenance of Building Automation and Control Systems (BACS), where a [temperature sensor](https://w3id.org/ibp/osh/OpenSmartHomeDataSet#Kitchen-temp-Sensor) is replaced with a new one.
-The following thing description describes a kitchen with a number of sensors, including the replaced one, in a building (The use case is based on the [Open Smart Home Dataset](https://github.com/TechnicalBuildingSystems/OpenSmartHomeData)).
+The scenario considered is related to the replacement of a [temperature sensor](https://w3id.org/ibp/osh/OpenSmartHomeDataSet#Kitchen-temp-Sensor) in a BACS.
+The following TD describes a kitchen with a number of sensors, including the replaced one, in a building (The use case is based on the [Open Smart Home Dataset](https://github.com/TechnicalBuildingSystems/OpenSmartHomeData/blob/master/00_OpenSmartHomeData.ttl)).

-Example thing description of a [kitchen](https://w3id.org/ibp/osh/OpenSmartHomeDataSet#Kitchen) where the temperature sensor is deployed:
+Example thing description of a [kitchen](https://github.com/TechnicalBuildingSystems/OpenSmartHomeData/blob/master/00_OpenSmartHomeData.ttl) where the temperature sensor is deployed:

 ```json
 {